 2a.
 OPTIONAL: Freemie Collection Cups

-If you an office job and prefer to pump at your desk rather than take a pumping break, many working moms find success using Freemie Collection Cups.
+If you have an office job and prefer to pump at your desk rather than take a pumping break, many working moms find success using Freemie Collection Cups.
 These cups attach to your pump in place of flanges, and sit right in your bra—no pumping bra necessary.
 Lots of moms also use these to pump while driving.
 While Freemie Collection Cups do not provide a cord-free pumping experience, you will have more freedom than with a traditional pump flange.

 Recommended article: How Often Should I Pump at Work?